 Notes

 - You can use any other ground nuts or seeds instead of almond flour.
-For a nut-free version use 1 cup (about 75 g) of ground shredded unsweetened coconut.
+For a nut-free version, use ground shredded unsweetened coconut.

 Nutrition information is an estimate and has been calculated automatically